Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Introduction

 In this work, we propose a novel set-based method for uncertainty quantification in multi-output prediction models.
 Our method applies to highly nonlinear models, such as neural networks, and can be used for both regression and classification tasks.
 Importantly, our approach does not require assumptions about the data distribution while ensuring that the returned prediction sets cover the true output with a user-defined probability.

 Traditionally, this problem has been addressed using conformal prediction techniques \citep{vovk2015crossconformalpredictors}.
-However, most conformal prediction approaches require two disjoint datasets: one for identifying an uncertainty model and one for establishing coverage guarantees via calibration.
+However, most conformal prediction approaches require two disjoint data sets: one for identifying an uncertainty model and one for establishing coverage guarantees via calibration.
 This approach often leads to high computational complexity and requires large amounts of data.
-In contrast, our method integrates uncertainty modeling and calibration into a single optimization problem using only one dataset.
+In contrast, our method integrates uncertainty modeling and calibration into a single optimization problem using only one data set.
 To achieve this, we place uncertainties directly into the model of the base predictor and calibrate their sizes using a linear program.
 This draws inspiration from the interval predictor model framework \citep{campi2009intervalPred}, where interval parameters are computed to enclose all data points while minimizing the width of the prediction sets.

 Another limitation of many conformal prediction techniques and interval predictor models is their reliance on intervals as prediction sets.
 While computationally efficient, intervals lack flexibility in representing complex shapes and cannot capture dependencies between multiple outputs.
 To address this limitation, we employ zonotopes as our set representation.
 Zonotopes, a class of centrally symmetric polytopes, offer a favorable trade-off between expressiveness and computational efficiency, making them popular in set-based computations for control, verification, and identification tasks.
+Although we focus on zonotopes, the proposed framework can also accommodate other set representations.
 Our approach builds on recent developments in reachset-conformant identification \citep{luetzow2025reachset}, where zonotopic uncertainty sets are identified to ensure that the reachable set of the model contains all system measurements.
 We extend this framework beyond its traditional application in dynamical systems identification to encompass general prediction models in both regression and classification settings, while providing robust coverage guarantees.